How to handle communication in your nanny share

 Group messaging, whether through texting, social media messaging or emailing, is a great way to keep the lines of communication open in a nanny share.
 If everyone is involved in the same text conversation, no one gets left out or misses a change of plans.
 Plus, you can even set up notifications to make sure that you don’t miss out on any last-minute changes or updates.

-We spoke to one mom in Portland, Oregon, who said that her nanny share has a parent thread and a nanny thread to manage communication.
+One mom in Portland, Oregon, shares that her nanny share has both a parent thread and a nanny thread to manage communication.
 Every Sunday, the parents discuss the upcoming week and go over any changes to their schedule or any events going on everyone needs to be aware of.
 Once they’ve planned out the week, they check in with the nanny on a separate text thread that includes both families and the nanny.

-Another parent we spoke to, a mom in Minnesota, also uses group messages to keep in touch with everyone in her nanny share.
+Another mom in Minnesota says everyone in her nanny share also use group messages to keep in touch.
 If an issue arises, either with the nanny or the other family, she takes it off the group thread and reaches out to the concerned party individually.

 If you do decide to go with the group text or message thread options, just remember that that inherently involves receiving a flurry of messages from time to time.
 And, as such, it’s easy to get overwhelmed by it all.
 Two families and a nanny will likely have a lot to say and share, and it can be hard to sift through the conversation to find the key details you specifically need to know.

 For daily operations, this is probably the easiest way of keeping everyone in the loop.
-However, if you have something that you need to discuss only with the other family or only with the nanny, it’d be better to reach out to them individually to have a separate conversation.
+However, if you have something that you need to discuss only with the other family or only with the nanny, it may be better to reach out to them individually to have a separate conversation.

 “Point parent” communication